garbageplanet/frontend/README.md

 ### Contributing

-We don't have a build process yet, so for the moment, if you add a new feature/function, you need to manually check that it doesn't break the user interface's main functions (check the console).
 When adding a new js function to the code, add a comment about what it does.
+Build with gulp to test.

 If you want to cnotribute to a specific todo below, the first thing you should do is open an issue and you'll be assigned to the issue.

 ### TODO

 ### Mobile
-- [ ] shift layout up when keyboard is shown
-- [ ] `select` elements with bootstrap-mobileSelect
+- [ ] fix the close layers control button reloads page bug

 ### Side panel
 - [ ] fix differing line height between form elements (`<input>`, `<textarea>`, `.tagsinput`, etc)